surajrajagopal/go-concepts/README.md

 13. Method - A method is a function which has special receiver type between func keyword and method name.
 This receiver type may be of struct type or non-struct type.
 Receiver Type can be of Value receiver or Pointer receiver.

-11. Interface - An Interface is a type in go which is a collection of method signature.
-These collection of method signature are meant to represent certain behaviour.
-The interface declares only method set and any type implements all the methods of interface is said to be interface type.
+11. Interface - An interface in Go is a type that defines a set of method signatures but doesn’t provide their implementation.
+It represents a specific behavior, and any type that implements all the methods of an interface is considered to satisfy that interface.
+This allows for flexible and reusable code by enabling polymorphism.
    - Empty interface - An interface that has zero methods is called an empty interface.
 It is represented as interface{}.
    - Type Assertion - used to extract the underlying value of the interface.
 Syntax: t.(type)
-   - Type Switch - A type switch is used to compare the concrete type of an interface against multiple types specified in various case statements.
-Syntax : t.(Type)
+   - Type Switch - A type switch in Go is used to determine the actual type of a value stored in an interface.
+It allows you to check and handle multiple possible types in different case statements.
+The syntax t.(type) helps in identifying the concrete type at runtime, making it useful for handling different data types dynamically.

 Concurrency In Golang: